What and how to Pack?

 • Sunscreen

-Travel Health Items
+Travel Health Items (Suggested, not required)

 • Pepto Bismal tablets - Our medic suggests everyone pop one now and then to stabilize your system.
 Most minor tummy troubles are quickly fixed with a Pepto tab every morning.